 This virus can be dangerous to pregnant women, and they should avoid or postpone travel to affected areas.

 Protect yourself by using insect repellent and wearing long-sleeve shirts and pants.
-If you get sick after traveling see your doctor and tell them where you have traveled.
+If you get sick after travelling see your doctor and tell them where you have travelled.

 For more information, visit: CDC- Zika Virus.

 The seasonal flu vaccine is available in our clinics.
 It is recommended that all persons age 6 months and older receive a yearly flu vaccination.
 Immunization clinic hours vary by location.
 For more information about the disease, visit the Influenza page.